daqhris/ZinnekeRescueMission/README.md

 ### GeoLocation

 The rescue mission is being carried out voluntarily in cyberspace over the terrain of the Ethereum blockchain.
+Launched from a terrestrial location on the territory of the Kingdom of Belgium and the de facto capital of the European Union.

 ### Coordination